Flyingfish812/p2myth/docs/Event/Felix-Felicis.md

 Due to the large number of participants, please keep the name on the leaderboard the same as the ID on the sign-up form throughout the event for the sake of statistics.

-A feedback survey will be available when the 3rd round starts, please stand by.
+A feedback survey is available now, here's the [link](https://forms.gle/e1zusEcd1jLQxS4w9).

 Sign-up has ended.
 You can see the group info in the [Schedule page](Schedule.md).